willstepp/writings/hunger/hunger.md

 Some of Mika’s friends also noticed and looked around for their fellow hunter.
 Ama told them she would find her son and bring him there, at least in time for the departing meal.

-When she found Mika he was kneeling next to the thin irrigation stream that ran by to their home, filling his water bladder.
-He rose and faced her.
+When she found her son he was kneeling next to the thin stream  that irrigated the homes nearby, filling his water bladder until it overflowed.
+Mika rose and faced her.
 Strapped around his waist was a satchel and it packed with dried deer meat and potato cakes from the celebration.
 She noticed it was hard for him to look her in the eyes, so she stood in front of him until he no choice.

 Why did you not attend the hunters ceremony this morning?
 It is important for you to be there and for others to see you there.
 For many reasons it is important.
 Do I have to explain it to you why it is important?